rails/rails/guides/source/active_record_validations.md

 end
 ```

+Again, you must create a unique index on both columns to enforce the uniqueness
+constraint across two different database connections.

 There is also a `:case_sensitive` option that you can use to define whether the
 uniqueness constraint will be case sensitive or not.
 This option defaults to
 true.